Accompany Capital logo

 • As a CDFI with mission focus, lending may be more restrictive than commercial lenders; business type eligibility requirements not publicly specified

-• Limited information about underwriting timeline despite claims of 'quick approval process'
+• Limited information about underwriting timeline despite claims of 'application-timing claims process'

 Frequently Asked Questions